codeseveneleven/talk-embeddings-search/README.md

 ## searchdemo subtree

 This contains the website shown in the demo of the talk.
 It has a separate composer.json, and the following 'commandline' tools (not symfony-commands, just php scripts):
-- redis-create-index.php : to create the index, usage `php redis-create-index.php`. check the script before executing and adapt it to your setup and needs!!
+- redis-create-index.php : to create the index, usage `php redis-create-index.php`. **Check the script before executing and adapt it to your setup and needs!!
+It makes assumptions about your setup!!**
-- redis-load-data-from-database.php - this will load the contents of a table from your TYPO3 style database.
-Check the script before executing and adapt it to your setup and needs!!
-It makes assumptions about your setup and database connection.
-This is a raw PDO connection.
-Usage: `DBUSER=db DBPASS=db php redis-load-data-from-database.php myt3db 123 http://mybaseurl.de/ tt_content` - this would recursively load all tt_content records from PID 123 down, and create embeddings for the page-title, content-header and content-bodytext.
+- redis-load-data-from-database.php - this will load the contents of a table from your TYPO3 style database. **Check the script before executing and adapt it to your setup and needs!!
+It makes assumptions about your setup and database connection!!** This is a raw PDO connection.
+Usage: `DBUSER=db DBPASS=db php redis-load-data-from-database.php myt3db 123 http://mybaseurl.de/ tt_content` - this would recursively load all tt_content records from PID 123 down, and create embeddings for the page-title, content-header and content-bodytext. **Check the script before executing and adapt it to your setup and needs!!
+It makes assumptions about your setup and database connection!!**
 - redis-load-news-from-database.php - same as the script before, but for tx_news records: `DBUSER=db DBPASS=db php redis-load-news-from-database.php myt3db  http://mybaseurl.de/detail`
 - redis-chat.php - a cli chat tool for accessing the redis-index.
-Usage: `php redis-chat.php`
+Usage: `php redis-chat.php` **Check the script before executing and adapt it to your setup and needs!!
+It makes assumptions about your setup!!**

 ## ATTENTION